 - Numbers of Award: 1

 - Nationality: African and Sub Saharan Africa Students

 - Scholarship can be taken in the UK

 - Language: English

-- Eligible Course or Subjects: award is awarded in the field of Governance for Development in Africa.
+- Eligible Course or Subjects: Scholarship is awarded in the field of Governance for Development in Africa.

 How to Apply

-- How to apply: To apply for the opportunity program applicants must submit complete applications, references form to Ms Angelica Baschiera via email [email protected]
+- How to apply: To apply for the scholarship program applicants must submit complete scholarship applications, references form to Ms Angelica Baschiera via email [email protected]

-- Admission Requirements: In order to be considered for the opportunity , firstly applicants secure an unconditional offer for the PhD by applying directly to the SOAS Doctoral School.
+- Admission Requirements: In order to be considered for the scholarship, firstly applicants secure an unconditional offer for the PhD by applying directly to the SOAS Doctoral School.